Your first transaction in QuickBooks Online was probably an invoice. But there are many others that you’ll want to know how to use.

 - Sales receipt.
 This one’s easy.
 You create a sales receipt when you receive payment at the same time a customer receives goods or services.
 Obviously, no invoice will be necessary.

 - Refund receipt.
 This type of sales transaction records a refund issued to a customer.
 But there are many reasons why a customer would receive a refund from you.
 What was the original transaction type?
 What account should the refund come from?
 We can go over with you the various possible scenarios when you begin issuing refunds.

 - Delayed credit.
 If you know a customer is returning a product but you haven’t yet received it, for example, you would complete this transaction form.
 QuickBooks Online displays this credit in the right vertical pane of the next invoice you create for the customer.

 - Delayed charge.
 If a customer will owe you money for a product or service or fee at a future date but you don’t want QuickBooks Online to record it yet, you can use this form to track it.
 When you do create an invoice for the customer, any delayed charges will appear in the right vertical pane.

 Figure 2: Boxes like these will appear in the right vertical pane of new invoices for the affected customers, and you can automatically add them or open the original form.
 They do not affect the balances of any of your accounts in QuickBooks Online until they’re included in an invoice.

-There are so many ways a sales transaction can go, so many variables.
-But it’s important that you record them using the tools at QuickBooks Online has designed for your financial accounts.
-It’s difficult and time consuming to fix a transaction that was entered incorrectly at the start.
-We’ll be happy to go over these sales transaction types in depth or to consult with you on any confusing situations you come across.
+There are so many ways a sales transaction can go, and so many variables.
+But it’s important that you record them using the tools QuickBooks Online has designed for your financial accounts.
+It’s difficult and time-consuming to fix a transaction that was entered incorrectly at the start.
+We’ll be happy to go over these sales transaction types in-depth or to consult with you on any confusing situations you come across.